breakfastquay/rubberband/README.md

 $ meson build_sim --cross-file cross/ios-simulator.txt && ninja -C build
 ```

-The resulting outputs will be found in `build_sim/`.
+The output files will be found in the `build_sim` directory.

+See "FFT and resampler selection" below for further build options.

 Note that you cannot legally distribute applications using Rubber Band
 in the iOS App Store, unless you have a first obtained a commercial